Aquellex/aquellexws/src/content/goodies/the-spirit-engine-game-mechanics.md

 The first cooldown for your party is a 2-second delay (independent from ticks) + 40 ticks.<br>
 The first cooldown for the enemies is a 2-second delay (independent from ticks) + whatever their first cooldown stat is.

 Mana resistance for your party is based on how many extra mana points you have.
-So for example, a base mana pool of 5 (the default) has 0 resistance, whereas 9 has 4 resistance.
+So for example, a base mana pool of 5 (the default) has 0 resistance, whereas 9 has 4 resistance.<br>
 Absolute damage from enemies ignores any kind of armour you may have equipped.

-Large (L) enemies take 50% extra damage against Sharpshoot.
+Large (L) enemies take 50% extra damage against Sharpshoot.<br>
-Large (L) enemies take 33% less damage against Rock Rain and Power Shot.
+Large (L) enemies take 33% less damage against Rock Rain and Power Shot.<br>
-Lasoo's stun time is reduced by 33% against Large (L) creatures.
+Lasoo's stun time is reduced by 33% against Large (L) creatures.<br>
-Undead (UD) enemies take 66% extra damage against Silver Bullet & 33% extra damage against each Holy Bolt.
+Undead (UD) enemies take 66% extra damage against Silver Bullet & 33% extra damage against each Holy Bolt.<br>
-Undead (UD) enemies are immune to Life Drain.
+Undead (UD) enemies are immune to Life Drain.<br>

 ### WORLD 1: GIANT'S CRADLE